Reporter's Notebook

 Reporter's Notebook is a Philippine television documentary show broadcast by GMA Network, GMA News TV and GTV.
 Originally hosted by Jiggy Manicad and Maki Pulido, it premiered on June 1, 2004 on the network's Tuesday evening line up.
 The show concluded on GMA Network on April 25, 2020.
 The show moved to GMA News TV on August 6, 2020, on the network's Power Block line up.
-Pulido and Jun Veneracion served as the final hosts.
-The show returned to GMA Network on January 7, 2021.
+Pulido and Jun Veneracion served as the current hosts.
+The show returned to GMA Network on January 7, 2021 and again on February 4, 2023.